Rei-SwitchBot/faq/en-us/Meter.md

 ---
 ### iOS Widget Setup for Meter

-Related Products: SwitchBot Meter
-Press and hold a blank screen on the iPhone screen Select the + symbol in the upper left corner
+Related Products: SwitchBot Meter, SwitchBot Meter Plus Press and hold a blank screen on the iPhone screen Select the + symbol in the upper left corner
 Select SwitchBot in the widget settings
-Select Meter
+Select Meter/Meter Plus

 ![image](https://github.com/user-attachments/assets/8bb2a820-5a06-4be4-9a35-6b6341481976)